Oscillatory large-scale dynamos from Cartesian convection simulations: Results

 \section{Results}

-We perform two sets of simulations with shear and rotation (Sets~A and B) and a few exploratory runs with only rotation (Set~C), see Table~\ref{tab:runs}.
-In the runs with shear we keep the shear rate $S$ constant and vary the rotation rate $\Omega_0$.
+We perform three sets of simulations with our standard setup with shear and rotation (Sets~A, B, and C) and a few exploratory runs with only rotation (Set~D); see Table~\ref{tab:runs}.
+In the less extensive Sets~E and F (see Table~\ref{tab:runs2}) we explore the parameter regime in the vicinity of one of the oscillatory models Run~A2 (Set~E), and the effect of changing boundary conditions on the solution (Set~F).
+In Sets~A and B we keep the shear rate $S$ constant and vary the rotation rate $\varOmega_0$.
 In Set~A we use $S=-0.05\sqrt{g/d}$ and in Set~B we have $S=-0.1\sqrt{g/d}$.
-Hydrodynamical progenitors of the runs in Set~A were used in \cite{KBKSN10} and the runs in Set~B were obtained by doubling both $S$ and $\Omega_0$.
+In Set~C the rotation rate $\varOmega_0=0.1\sqrt{g/d}$ is fixed and the shear rate $S$ is varied.
+Our hydrodynamical progenitors of the runs in Set~A were taken from \cite{KBKSN10} and those of the runs in Set~B were obtained by doubling both $S$ and $\varOmega_0$.
 In terms of $q$, we explore the range $-10\ldots1.99$.
-Values of $q$ near zero refer to runs with rapid (and nearly rigid) rotation, whereas small values of $|q|$ are associated with slow rotation.
-For $q\geq2$ the flow is Rayleigh unstable and thus we limit our study to values $q\leq1.99$.
-The case where $S\neq0$ and $\Omega_0=0$ is another special case in that a `vorticity dynamo' \citep[e.g.][]{Eea03,KMB09} is excited for the values of shear chosen here.
-We also omit this part of the parameter regime \citep[see, however][]{KKB08}.
-We take Runs~A9 and A1 from \cite{KMH11} as the hydrodynamical progenitors for our runs in Set~C with only rotation.
+We take Runs~A9 and A1 from \cite{KMH11} as the hydrodynamical progenitors for our runs in Set~D with only rotation.